Menu

 11-Acadia National Park (U.S)

 On the coast of Maine, the United States, there is a spectacular national treasure known as the Isle au Haut.
 Natural beauty abounds no matter which vantage point you choose.
-That it is one of the most popular parks in North America and the United States is no surprise.
+Unsurprisingly, it is one of the most popular parks in North America and the United States.
 Located on Mount Desert Island's northeastern coast, the little seaside town of Bar Harbor enjoys a special bond with the nearby Acadia National Park.

 12-Crater Lake